-Early in the first semester, the field instructor and student are expected to develop a learning contract (see Appendix).
-The learning contract should include, but is not limited to, developing the competencies necessary for generalist practice and professional and personal growth.
-The learning contract should include specific goals and activities for the student's field experience and should reflect the practice behaviors and competencies on which the student will be evaluated.
+Early in the first semester, the field instructor and student are expected to develop a learning contract.
+The learning contract should support the development of the competencies necessary for generalist practice and professional and personal growth.
+The goals and activities for the student's field experience should be specific and reflect the practice behaviors and competencies on which the student will be evaluated.
 The activities listed are to assist the student with meeting the goals.
 The learning contract should be reviewed and revised as needed.

-Preparing the Student to Meet with Clients
+Preparing the Student to Meet with Client Systems

-Having learned a theoretical base in the classroom one might expect that the student would know what to do at the beginning and feel prepared to work with clients, but this is almost never the case.
+Having learned a theoretical base in the classroom one might expect that the student would know what to do at the beginning and feel prepared to work with client systems, but this is almost never the case.
 Students often feel that they ought to know everything about the practicum and its services and be able to answer any question.
 This has the effect of paralyzing even the strongest students.
-Early assignment of a case and careful preparation by the field instructor will help alleviate some of this feeling and lead the student to discuss the key practice questions raised during an interaction with a client.
+Early assignment of a case and careful preparation by the field instructor will help alleviate some of this feeling and lead the student to discuss the key practice questions raised during an interaction with a client system.
 This preparation will include:

-• Clarification of the function of the field site and the student's role in it.

-- Providing background on the client or client system. - Discussion of the field site's program and any policies that may apply in this type of situation. - Discussion of how the client might feel given the nature of the service and the point of origin (preliminary tuning-in). - Helping the student reach a clear understanding of the purpose of the contact (clarifying role and function). - Discussion of possible client reactions and how the student might choose to respond (anticipatory empathy). - Assuring the student that they do not need to know all the answers to questions, but that the student can provide the appropriate answers at the next client meeting (follow-up).
+- Clarification of the function of the field site and the student's role in it. - Providing background on the client or client system. - Discussion of the field site's program and any policies that may apply in this type of situation. - Discussion of how the client might feel given the nature of the service and the point of origin (preliminary tuning-in). - Helping the student reach a clear understanding of the purpose of the contact (clarifying role and function). - Discussion of possible client reactions and how the student might choose to respond (anticipatory empathy). - Assuring the student that they do not need to know all the answers to questions, but that the student can provide the appropriate answers at the next client meeting (follow-up).